 We recommend investing in a car cooler so you can keep your water cool and have some ice packs as a backup.

 When it comes to overheating, prevention is key.
-You can keep your child cool in many ways.
+You can keep your child cool in a hot car in many ways.
 Our best tips are to use cooling towels, buy a Noggle, etc.

 But sometimes, overheating is only a matter of time under extreme temperatures.
 Hydrate your child and let them cool down ASAP.

 We hope our tips will help you have a calm and content child during long car rides.

 July 24, 2022 – added 1 new article link

 July 23, 2021 – updated article links